 Clinical Psychology Externship

-Chattering Children will accept applications for two externs to begin in August, and train through mid June (16 hours per week).
-The extern will work closely with the program director and be part of a multidisciplinary team.
+Chattering Children will accept applications for two externs who will begin in August and train through mid-June (16 hours per week).
+The extern will work closely with the program director and be part of a transdisciplinary team.
 Extern responsibilities include:

 - Conducting cognitive and psychoeducational evaluations (3 months – 9 years of age)

 - Obtaining experience using a variety of cognitive, developmental and achievement assessment measures

 - Gaining experience in child observations in a clinical and educational setting

 - Training in Parent-Child Interaction Therapy (PCIT) by a certified Level 1 trainer